 Supporting documentation may be requested to substantiate a student’s circumstances and chances for improvement (i.e. a letter from a doctor or counselor, current grades, etc.).
 Appeals are reviewed on a case-by-case basis.
 Submission of an appeal does not guarantee reinstatement of financial aid eligibility.
 Students are notified in by email of the results of their appeal within 2–3 weeks of submission.
 If the student wishes to appeal a denial, then she will submit a letter and additional documentation to the Director of Financial Aid.

 The Review Committee will determine if the student’s circumstances are allowable and well explained, and whether she supplied a reasonable plan for improvement.
 The supporting documentation will also be reviewed to ensure it supports the student’s claims that the circumstance led to her performance.
-Exceptions may be made if a student had a poor first semester, and improved her second semester but did not have enough time to raise her GPA/pace.
-Each member will complete the SAP Form and return it to the Associate/Assistant Director.
-If 2/3 or 3/3 approve the appeal, then the student’s appeal will be approved.
-If 2/2 or 3/3 deny the appeal, then the committee will meet to discuss the decision and complete an Academic Plan if necessary.

 Students who have an appeal approved will be eligible to receive financial aid for one semester on a probationary status.
 While on financial aid probation students will be given a specific academic plan that they must successfully achieve in order to remain eligible for federal aid in future semesters.

 Any student that has an appeal approved will receive an Academic Plan from the Review Committee if it is determined that the student will need more than one semester to meet the minimum standards.
 This information will be supplied to the student with the appeal decision.
 The Academic Plan will include GPA/Pace requirements (or measurable requirements) that are necessary to bring the student to a satisfactory status within a reasonable amount of time.
-The Associate/Assistant Director will monitor fulfillment of the Academic Plan at the end of each semester a student is enrolled and still on the plan.
+Office of Financial Aid will monitor fulfillment of the Academic Plan at the end of each semester a student is enrolled and still on the plan.
 If necessary, committee members may make other requirements that are not measurable, but may contribute to the student’s improvement (i.e. meeting with Academic Advising, attending Student Success events, meeting with counselor, etc.).